Skip to Main Content

 Different authorising organisations may have different processes and policies for PGDs.
 Ensure:

-If you are an independent healthcare provider commissioned to provide NHS or public health services, check which organisation is responsible for the organisational authorisation of your PGDs before development begins.
+If the process involves an independent healthcare provider commissioned to provide NHS or public health services (SPS page), check which organisation is responsible for the organisational authorisation of PGDs before development begins.

 Preparing to use a PGD